ubc-library-rc/creating-xml-files-in-oxygen/index.md

 nav_order: 1
 ---

-## Note: this workshop is in development and not yet complete.
+## Creating xml files from newspapers in oXygen

 Are you curious about computational methods in the humanities?
 Do you work with a variety of comparable texts and want to automate a search function, or categorize elements in a collection of texts?
 Do you just want a very approachable first insight into the digital scholarship in the humanities?
 Then this workshop will be a great starting point for a first contact with computational methods !
 After this workshop, you will be able to identify the scope of projects which are applicable to text encoding, and you will be able to apply and produce a basic xml file for a newspaper, drama, poem or prose!